alexisaperez/asanaSprintWorkflow/README.md

 #### Team Cadence

 Understanding team cadence can be an art in itself.
 Traditionally this is measured by applying a point system to each task and depending on the total points achieved by the team indicates the teams technical capabilities.
 Once measured  over several sprint cycles it can be gleaned that the team is capable of a certain "velocity" which can be used for estimating completion of larger projects that may span multiple sprints.
-The topic of points and measuring Cadence is out of scope for this docump align="center"t will be addressed in future documentat
+The topic of points and measuring cadence is out of scope for this document and will be addressed in future documentation.

 #### Meetings
 Within the sprint cycle there are only four primary meetings.
 These meetings include; Sprint kickoff, Daily standup, Sprint Demo, and Retrospective.